VPaskevicus/payment-gateway-api/README.md

 - GET /payment/{PaymentId} - get payment status and transaction details

 In order to process the payment request, the merchant (User) should first register using https://localhost:7272/register endpoint.

 After user details are stored in the user data store, the user should be able to get a Bearer authentication token using https://localhost:7272/authenticate endpoint.

+Use the retrieved Bearer token to access payment endpoints.

-To execute the request, refer to [API contracts](https://github.com/VPaskevicus/payment-gateway-api/wiki/API-Contracts) documentation.
+To call API endpoints, refer to the [API contracts](https://github.com/VPaskevicus/payment-gateway-api/wiki/API-Contracts) documentation.

 ## Code Architecture
 We have a .NET Core API project `Checkout.Payment.Gateway.Api` which follows the following code-level hierarchy and flow.